Zigazoo launches to be a ‘TikTok’ for kids, surpasses 100,000 uploads and downloads – TechCrunch

 To ensure the app’s privacy, Ringelstein says that parents should be the primary users of the app.
 Users have to accept a friend request in order for their content to be seen, a move Ringelstein sees as key to avoiding bad actors or potential bullying.

-Additionally, Zigazoo uses an API to moderate content.
+Additionally, Zigazoo uses an API through SightEngine to moderate content.

 Ringelstein’s first users were his own kids, a test he says was very rewarding.